Religious policy of Xi Jinping

-In May 2015, Sinicisation entered the official discourse when Xi Jinping declared, at the Central United Front Work Conference, that religion in China should be adapted to align with socialist values and must adhere to the path of Sinicisation.
-The theme of religious Sinicisation has grown more prominent in official discourse.
-He further emphasised his strategy on religious Sinicisation in a speech in 2016.
+In May 2015, sinicization entered the official discourse when Xi Jinping declared, at the Central United Front Work Conference, that religion in China should be adapted to align with socialist values and must adhere to the path of sinicization.
+The theme of religious sinicization has grown more prominent in official discourse.
+He further emphasized his strategy of religious Sinicisation in a speech in 2016.
 This was followed up in 2018 by the National People's Congress and Chinese People's Political Consultative Conference (CPPCC) approving the administrative, ideological, and legal frameworks for the policy of Sinicisation, with these measures coming into force on the 1st of February 2020.

 The CCP's policy is an attempt to bring religions under state control and align them with Chinese culture.
-The campaign particularly affects religions deemed ‘foreign’, such as Christianity and Islam.
-Xi Jinping perceives these religions as susceptible to ‘Western values’ and extremism, which he considers to be a threat to his ruling objectives.
+The campaign particularly affects religions deemed 'foreign', such as Christianity and Islam.
+Xi Jinping perceives these religions as susceptible to 'Western values' and extremism, which he considers to be a threat to his objectives.

-The religious Sinicisation policy has three main focuses for the CCP to monitor and manage religion in China: bureaucratically, the CCP streamlines oversight of religion; ideologically, it reinforces Party influence over religious beliefs and practices; and legally, it provides the juridical framework to monitor and control the growth of religion and its influence in China.
-Religious Sinicisation requires patriotic education and public displays of loyalty to the CCP in churches, mosques, and temples.
-The leaders of Christianity and Islam are expected to ‘adjust their teachings and customs with Chinese traditions and “pledge loyalty” to the state’.
-Thus, rather than adapting religion to Chinese culture and traditions it is about making religions subservient to CCP ideology.
+The religious sinicization policy has three main focuses for the CCP to monitor and manage religion in China: bureaucratically, the CCP streamlines oversight of religion; ideologically, it reinforces Party influence over religious beliefs and practices; and legally, it provides the juridical framework to monitor and control the growth of religion and its influence in China.
+Religious Sinicization requires patriotic education and public displays of loyalty to the CCP in churches, mosques, and temples.
+The leaders of Christianity and Islam are expected to "align their teachings and customs with Chinese traditions and 'pledge loyalty' to the state".
+Thus, rather than adapting religion to Chinese culture and traditions, it is about making religions subservient to CCP ideology.